Kevin J. Boyle

 - B.A.
 Economics, Distinction, University of Maine

-My primary specialty is the development of methods to estimate nonmarket values where I am a co-editor of A Primer on Nonmarket Valuation.
-Much of my current research focuses on the estimation of property-value models to understand how amenities and disamenities affect real estate market values.
-I am a coauthor on seminal articles on the state of the art for stated-preference methods, property-value modeling and benefit-transfer procedures.
+My primary specialty is the development of methods to estimate nonmarket values, for which I am a co-editor of A Primer on Nonmarket Valuation and the author of “Contingent Valuation in Practice”.
+Much of my current research focuses on estimating property-value models to understand how amenities and disamenities affect real estate market values.
+I am a coauthor of seminal articles on the state of the art for stated-preference methods, property-value modeling and benefit-transfer procedures, as well as “Reliability and Validity in Nonmarket Valuation”.

-My application specialties include valuation of freshwater resources, both surface water and groundwater.
-I have studied the effects of nonpoint-source pollution on lakes at numerous locations around the US, arsenic in groundwater in Maine and Bangladesh, stream riparian restoration in Sydney, AU, horticulture growers’ avoidance of pathogens in irrigation water, water purchases from irrigators in the Macquarie Marshes, AU, urban stormwater infrastructure.
-Currently, I am working with graduate students postdocs and colleagues from several universities to exploit national data on lake water quality to inform public decision making.
+One area of research applications includes the valuation of freshwater resources, both surface water and groundwater.
+I studied the effects of nonpoint-source pollution on lakes at numerous locations around the U.S., arsenic in groundwater in Maine and Bangladesh, stream riparian restoration in Sydney, AU, horticulture growers’ avoidance of pathogens in irrigation water, water purchases from irrigators in the Macquarie Marshes, and AU, urban stormwater infrastructure.
+These are in addition to numerous other terrestrial, air, and human health applications.

 - Sreeya Brahma, Graduate Student, Architecture, Virginia Tech